twinspire/Twinspire/README.md

 }
 ```

 As you can see, there is little difference between the `Game` class and kha in terms of initialisation.

-Generally speaking, you would initialise scenes inside the callback function before calling `System.notifyOnRender`.
+Twinspire now has many `init` function calls inside the game class, such as `initTileMapFromJson` to provide a TileMap instance inside of the Game class itself.
+This is entirely optional.
+If you prefer, you can still use your own TileMap or Worlds.

 Inside our `render` function, we check to see if the game needs initialising.
 Here, we use the call to `game.init` to pass a reference of our buffer so that the game instance can start drawing.